denji/nginx-tuning/README.md

     # max clients is also limited by the number of socket connections available on the system (~64k)
     worker_connections 4000;

-    # optmized to serve many clients with each thread, essential for linux -- for testing environment
+    # optimized to serve many clients with each thread, essential for linux -- for testing environment
     use epoll;

     # accept as many connections as possible, may flood worker connections if set too low -- for testing environment